Like all good stories, lets start from the beginning....

 I like a challenge and try and do a couple for charity every year - Beat (Eating Disorders), Salisbury Hospice and Alzheimer's Research UK are charity's I like fundraising for - My dear friend Charlotte passed away from an eating disorder and my mum from dementia.

-So thats me....Keep it real, be kind, share some smiles and pick up your frigging litter please!
+So thats me....Keep it real, share some smiles and pick up your frigging litter please!